mhansen/jekyll-blog/_posts/2010-01-19-javascript-optional-parameters.markdown

                     int port = 80, string method = "HTTP") { ... }
 {% endhighlight %}

  At first glance, javascript has nothing like this available.
-However, javascript lets you call functions omitting some parameters, filling in the other parameters with the value 'undefined'.
+However, javascript lets you call functions omitting some parameters, filling in the other parameters with the value `undefined`.

 {% highlight javascript %}
 connect("www.google.com");